nickthenorse/heli_telem_display/README.md

 	- Allows user to specify number of samples to average voltage readings.

-	- The app will detect when a new lipo is plugged in and automatically reset the flight timer and telemetry values.
+	- The app will detect when a new lipo is plugged in and automatically reset the flight timer and telemetry values, though this can also be done manually by defining the appropriate switches in the menu.

 This is purely for my own hobbyist and non-commercial use.
 No liability or responsibility is assumed for your own use!
 Feel free to use this code in any way you see fit to modify